 Prospective realization rates are impacted by the measure population mixture (quantities of measures and reported savings per measure type), changes in state energy codes, and updates to the PSD.
-The Team based the evaluation on the PSD in effect at the measure application date and identified changes between the 2017 PSD and the 2020 PSD.
+The Team based the evaluation on the PSD in effect at the measure application date.
+We identified changes between the 2017 PSD and the 2020 PSD.
 The changes affecting commercial lost opportunity measures were largely due to the adoption of IECC 2016 in October of 2018.
-Additional changes included these:
+Additional changes included:

-- Lighting: Change in gas interactive effects multiplier - Boilers: Addition of a heat equivalent full load hours value for spaces occupied 24/7 - Variable Refrigeration Flow (VRF) HVAC Systems: Added a new measure section - Foodservice Equipment: Added a new deemed savings table - Cool Roof: Measure eliminated - Dual Enthalpy Economizers: Measure eliminated from prospective realization rate calculation based on our recommendation to eliminate the measure from the 2021 PSD.
+- Lighting: Change in gas interactive effects multiplier - Boilers: Addition of a heat equivalent full load hours value for spaces occupied 24/7 - Variable Refrigeration Flow (VRF) HVAC Systems: Added a new measure section - Foodservice Equipment: Added a new deemed savings table - Cool Roof: Measure eliminated